TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 *Formative assessment*.
 Formative assessment takes place **during** teaching and learning.
 Its purpose is to help both instructors and learners to become aware of what the focus should be.

-"Classroom assessment's purpose is to improve the quality of student learning, not to provide evidence for evaluating or grading students.
+Formative "Classroom assessment's purpose is to improve the quality of student learning, not to provide evidence for evaluating or grading students.
 The assessment is almost never graded and are almost always anonymous." (from [From Angelo & Cross, Classroom Assessment techniques, a Handbook for College Teachers](./docs/angelo_and_cross_assessment_techniques.pdf))

 Formative assessment can be used to collect information about learners'